miroapp/app-examples/examples/asset-search/README.md

      - boards:read
      - boards:write
    ```

+   You can read more about Miro's [app manifest on the developer documentation](https://developers.miro.com/docs/app-manifest).

 4. Go back to your app home page, and under the `Permissions` section, you will see a blue button that says `Install app and get OAuth token`.
 Click that button.
 Then click on `Add` as shown in the video below.